 "How To" Video Gallery - Roller Blinds

-DIY made easy!
-We have created this video gallery to centralise all the information you need to Measure, Order and Install your Roller Blinds.
-Plus some valuable troubleshooting videos
+We have created this video gallery to centralise all the information you need to understand, measure, order & install your Single Roller Blinds.

 Michael takes you through the simple process on how to measure your windows for an inside mounted roller blind.
 He details the dimensions of the single brackets and explains why you require 60 mm minimum depth inside your window recess for a flush inside mount.
 He shows you the difference between a front and back rolled blind.
 The measuring process is exactly the same for both chain drive and motorised blinds.